fHDHR/fHDHR_plugin_origin_IPTVorg/README.md

 **H**iatus
 **R**ecreation

-Please Check the [Docs](docs/README.md) for Installation information.

 fHDHR is labeled as beta until we reach v1.0.0

 Join us in `#fHDHR <irc://irc.freenode.net/#fHDHR>`_ on Freenode.

-This varient has bugs and the author is aware of it

 # !!NOTICE!!